BleuBleu/FamiStudio/Docs/docs/sequencer.md

 ![](images/InstancePattern.png#center)

-Holding **Ctrl+Shift** while dragging will create a completely independant copy of the selected patterns.
-This will be showned by a "copy" icon when dragging.
+Holding **Ctrl+Shift** while dragging will create a completely independent copy of the selected patterns.
+This will be shown by a "copy" icon when dragging.
 They will be renamed in the process.

 ![](images/CopyPattern.png#center)

 Dragging a pattern to a different channel will create a copy, but delete the original.
-This is because internally, patterns cannot be shared accross different channels.
-The pattern may be renamed in the processs.
+This is because internally, patterns cannot be shared across different channels.
+The pattern may be renamed in the process.
 Holding **Ctrl+Shift** will preserve the original (create a copy).

 ![](images/MovePatternDifferentChannel.png#center)